Kyra Phillips is an award-winning correspondent for the CNN documentary unit, based in Washington, D.C.

 Phillips has won two Peabody awards, six Emmy awards, and two Edward R. Murrow awards for investigative reporting.
 Additionally, she has won numerous Golden Microphones and other honors.
 Phillips' investigation into how a convicted murderer could purchase personal information about children triggered national legislation and earned her the Bill Stout Memorial Award for enterprise reporting.

 Since 1992, Phillips has been a Big Sister with national Big Brothers Big Sisters of America mentoring program.
 She participates on the board of the Pediatric Brain Tumor Foundation, The Fisher House Foundation, and serves on the Honorary Board for the Tragedy Assistance Program for Survivors.
 She received the National Global Down Syndrome Foundation's Quincy Jones Exceptional Advocacy Award in 2013 and is now a Global Ambassador.
-Phillips is also the co-author of The Whole Life Fertility Plan published in 2015 and is a contributing writer on Chicken Soup for the Soul: Billy Graham & Me.
+Phillips is also the co-author of The Whole Life Fertility Plan published in 2015, a contributing writer on Chicken Soup for the Soul: Billy Graham & Me, and is a 2017 Forty Over 40 honoree.

 Phillips earned a bachelor's degree in Journalism from the University of Southern California.
-She is married to fellow journalist John Roberts and are proud parents of twins.
+She is married to fellow journalist John Roberts, Chief White House Correspondent for FOX.
+They are proud parents of twins.
 Learn more at www.kyraphillips.com.